postsharp/Metalama.Samples/examples/caching/caching-4/README.md

 ## Generating the cache key item expression

 The logic to generate the expression that gets the cache key of an object has now grown in complexity.
-It now includes support for three cases plus null-handling.
+It includes support for three cases plus null-handling.

 * Implicit call to `ToString`.
 * Call to `ICacheKeyBuilderProvider.GetCacheKeyBuilder`.